alesya-h/linux_detect_tablet_mode/README.md

 5. Add `watch_tablet &` to your `~/.xinitrc`
 6. Restart your desktop session and enjoy

+### Arch Linux

+If you have an Arch-based distribution, you can install it using [this AUR package](https://aur.archlinux.org/packages/detect-tablet-mode-git/)

 ## Configuration

 `input_device` is a path to the device that provides the tablet mode switch.
 To find it you